libp2p/js-libp2p/ROADMAP.md

 ### js-libp2p amino DHT bootstrapper

 Deploying a public bootstrapper is a great test of the capacity of js-libp2p since it will need to maintain several thousand simultaneous connections and service many DHT RPC requests.
-Comprehensive metrics and logging will also give us insight into real world usage patterns that can further direct performance optimisations.
+Comprehensive metrics and logging will also give us insight into real world usage patterns that can further direct performance optimizations.

   - Deploy a bootstrap server that acts as an entry point to the network for DHT clients
   - Ship it in the default config of majority libp2p/IPFS implementations